Our Nomad Travel - It's Not a Vacation, It's a Lifestyle!

 How Do You Get Around?
 How Do You Figure Out Where Things Are and How To Find Them?

 Once we're settled in our new 'home', we are ready to explore and find the places of interest we want to visit.
-From our maps we know where metro and tram stations are and a with a short walk we can usually locate bus stops.
+From our maps we know where metro and tram stations are and with a short walk we can usually locate bus stops.

 We almost always use the public transit systems to experience traveling the way the local folks do.
 Transit is also less expensive and often more convenient than taking a taxi when we need a ride.